Colleges by Location

 The campus at Northwest Nazarene University is characterized by its beautiful grounds and modern facilities.
 Students have access to state-of-the-art technology, laboratories, and a well-stocked library.
 The university also provides a range of extracurricular activities, including athletics, clubs, and campus ministries, allowing students to develop their interests outside of the classroom.
 Additionally, Nampa's location in the vibrant Boise metropolitan area offers students the opportunity to engage in a variety of cultural and recreational activities.
 Overall, Northwest Nazarene University provides students with a holistic educational experience rooted in faith, community, and academic rigor.

 Northwest Nazarene University is a private university located in Nampa, ID and set in a suburban environment.
-It has a campus size of 90 acres.
-This institution follows a semester-based calendar.
-It has an acceptance rate of 88%.
-The freshman retention rate at Northwest Nazarene University is 71.63%.
+This school follows a semester-based calendar.
+It has an acceptance rate of 71%.
+The freshman retention rate at Northwest Nazarene University is 77.41%.

 Quick Facts